 Metrics tracking can be somewhat more complicated for consumption pricing models.
 Vendors should look to measure:

-Consumption pricing makes sense for vendors pursuing Product Led Growth strategies.
-Consumption models enable them to remove barriers to entry, with free or low-cost trials, and expand usage and revenue from there without having to negotiate a deal.
+Consumption pricing makes sense for vendors pursuing Product-Led Growth strategies.
+How?
+By removing barriers to entry with free or low-cost trials, and expanding usage and revenue from there without having to negotiate a deal.

-Hybrid pricing is essentially a combination of subscription and consumption pricing models.
+Hybrid pricing encompasses the center of the SaaS pricing spectrum, combining elements of both subscription and consumption pricing models.
 Usually, vendors will sell a subscription package with overlaid consumption elements, such as overages or usage-based add-ons.

-For this reason, hybrid pricing is sometimes referred to as ‘usage-based subscriptions’.
-Some companies are testing usage-based pricing elements, some have ‘largely’ usage-based pricing models, and over a third offer usage-based subscriptions.
+For this reason, hybrid pricing is sometimes referred to as usage-based subscriptions.
+Many SaaS companies are testing usage-based pricing elements, some have largely usage-based pricing models, and over a third offer usage-based subscriptions.

 Hybrid pricing models can drive growth in a number of different ways, depending on the different elements vendors choose to leverage, and how they work together.
-Hybrid models may depend on new customers, expansion within the customer base, or both, and can also open up new revenue streams by enabling vendors to target new markets or segments.
+Hybrid models may depend on new customers, expansion within the customer base, or both.
+They can also open up new revenue streams by enabling vendors to target new markets or segments.

 Hybrid pricing models enable vendors to monetize outside of their core product and diversify revenue streams.
-They offer stability and scalability: subscription elements ensure ongoing financial security, while consumption elements leave headroom for unlimited growth.
-The recent pivot in the SaaS funding landscape from ‘growth at all costs’ to efficient growth – where top- and bottom-line growth are balanced – means hybrid pricing models are becoming more popular.
+They offer stability and scalability: Subscription elements ensure ongoing financial security, while consumption elements leave headroom for unlimited growth.

 As businesses scale and start to serve bigger customers, it’s wise to put processes in place that allow for ongoing adaptation of pricing models.